CS

 Who Should Buy Which?

-Buy the BMW M2 if: You want the lower entry price, prioritise performance, want lower running costs, or prefer BMW's approach to design and ownership experience.
+Buy the BMW M2 if: You want the lower entry price, want lower running costs, or prefer BMW's approach to design and ownership experience.

-Buy the BMW M4 if: You need more boot space, or prefer BMW's approach to design and ownership experience.
+Buy the BMW M4 if: You need more boot space, need stronger towing, or prefer BMW's approach to design and ownership experience.

 The Verdict

-The BMW M2 takes 3 of 5 key spec categories and comes in at a lower price.
-The BMW M2 will save you roughly $57 a year in fuel.
+This is genuinely close.
+The BMW M2 and BMW M4 trade blows across the spec sheet, and neither runs away with an outright win.
+The BMW M2 will save you roughly $143 a year in fuel.
 If boot space matters, the BMW M4 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions